igjese/avalon/README.md

 6. **Concurrency**: Operate in ticks, take random requests from a list.
 7. **Energy Requirement**: Require power, slow down when power is low.
 8. **Bot Assignment**: Some bots are "free roaming," others are system-specific.
+- They are components, so can break down themselves, but not the last one (so we don't get into a deadlock)

 ### Shuttles